-NCCN Guidelines Index Colon Cancer Table of Contents Discussion eSee Principles of Pathologic Review (COL-A 4 of 5) - KRAS, NRAS and BRAF Mutation Testing.
+^eSee Principles of Pathologic Review (COL-A 4 of 5) - KRAS, NRAS and BRAF Mutation Testing and Microsatellite Instability (MSI) or Mismatch Repair (MMR) Testing.
 9See Principles of Surgery (COL-B 2 of 3).

-zCT should be with IV contrast.
+^{aa}CT should be with IV contrast.
 Consider MRI with IV contrast if CT is inadequate.

-aaMoulton CA, Gu CS, Law CH, et al. Effect of PET before liver resection on surgical management for colorectal adenocarcinoma metastases: a randomized clinical trial.
+bbMoulton CA, Gu CS, Law CH, et al. Effect of PET before liver resection on surgical management for colorectal adenocarcinoma metastases: a randomized clinical trial.
 JAMA 2014;311:1863-1869.

-bbConsider colon resection only if imminent risk of obstruction or significant bleeding.
+ccConsider colon resection only if imminent risk of obstruction or significant bleeding.